IniongunIsaac/Vitual-Tourist/README.md

 * Clone this repository.
 * Cd into the root directory.
+* Run `pod install` (you may need to install Cocoapods if you do not already have it installed.
+See `https://cocoapods.org/` for installation guide.)
 * Open `xcworkspace` project using Xcode.
 * Build and run the project on the XCode Simulator or any physically connected iOS device.